Police charge man in double shooting that leaves woman dead - Philly

 Irvington police and Essex County prosecutors say the women were shot at a residence on Saturday.
 Twenty-seven-year-old Adrianna Rodriguez, of Newark, died from her injuries.
 A second woman who was shot is in critical but stable condition at a hospital.

 Euclide D. Valerio-Guzman, of Irvington, has been charged with murder, attempted murder, aggravated assault and weapons charges.
-It wasn't immediately known if he's represented by a lawyer who can comment on his case.
+A listed number for him was no longer in service and it wasn't immediately known if he's represented by a lawyer who can comment on his case.